magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.IMLMediaPlayer.md

 ### int GetDurationMilliseconds {#int-getdurationmilliseconds}

-Gets the duration of the video in milliseconds.
+Gets the duration of the video in milliseconds

 ```csharp
 public int GetDurationMilliseconds()